hyo1411/saleae-logic-ISO7816-smartcard-Analyser/doc/README.md

 ![Signal lines configuration][configuration]
 This configuration can be changed at any time by using configuration icon - in the Analyzers section.

-Then the analyzis can be started.
+Then the analysis can be started.
-The first step to start analyzis is to detec RESET signal.
-The plugin suports not only cold but also warm reset:
+The first step to start analysis is to detect RESET signal.
+The plugin supports not only cold but also warm reset:
 ![Reset detection][reset-detection]

 After that an ATR and optional PPS exchange is decoded: